Red Sticks: Background

 Chief of Coweta, William McIntosh was a leader of the Lower Creek.
 During the Creek War he opposed the Red Sticks and sided with the Americans instead.
 He joined Andrew Jackson as a Major who was impressed with him.
 Because he was half-white and, in Jackson's eyes, "civilized" he was able to gain Jackson's trust and when Georgians attacked friendly Creek settlements only McIntosh's complaints made it to the government.
 His actions in the Creek War mainly joining Jackson alienated him after the war was over in Creek society.

 By supplying long rifles in trade, England was one of the principal nations (with Spain) that helped and encouraged Native Americans to fight against America, mainly as a diversionary tactic.
 Most of their influence with the tribes flowed from the Great Lakes region.
 That was until Tecumseh visited the Upper Creeks and convinced them to make war against the United States.
 When incomplete reports of the Creek War reached Vice Admiral Sir Alexander F. I. Cochrane, he was impressed – though he did not know the Creek were in a civil war and that other tribes like the Choctaw, Chickasaw, and Cherokee joined the Americans.
 He wanted to strike the Gulf Coast and wanted to use the Indians as a diversion from the Canadian theater.
-He sent Captain Hugh Pigot who anchored by the mouth of the Apalachicola River on May 10, 1814.
-They proceeded to give the Indians arms and a small British attachment of men.
-Pigot then reported to his superiors that he could have as much as 2,800 Creek and Seminoles trained in 8 to 10 weeks.
+He sent Captain Hugh Pigot to reconnoiter.
+Pigot anchored by the mouth of the Apalachicola River on May 10, 1814.
+He proceeded to give the Indians arms and a small British attachment of men.
+Pigot then reported to his superiors that he could have as many as 2,800 Creek and Seminoles trained in 8 to 10 weeks.
 This report would eventually lead to the Battle of New Orleans six months later.

 The time in question was one of increasing pressure on Creek territory by European American settlers.
 The Creek of the Lower Towns, who were closer to the settlers and had more mixed-race families, had already been forced to make numerous land cessions to the Americans.
 The Red Stick War, more commonly called the Creek War (1813–1814), was essentially a civil war as the Creek struggled among themselves for their future; after the Lower Creek issued a statement of "unqualified and unanimous friendship for the United States", tensions broke out into violence.
 Red Sticks attacked the Lower Creek towns.
 The Red Sticks were backed by the British, who were engaged in the War of 1812 against the United States, and the Spanish, who were trying to retain a foothold in Florida and in territories to the west of the Louisiana Territory.